Justice and civil status

 - by mail.

-You may also send any documents in support of your application.
+If you have any documents supporting your application, you can submit them also.
 These may include screenshots of the shared images, conversations with the person threatening to share the images, or any other evidence.

 Once sent, the application for an order is decided on an urgent basis (as soon as possible) by a Court of Québec judge or a presiding justice of the peace.

-Presiding justices of the peace are on call 24 hours per day, 7 days per week.
+Presiding justices of the peace are on duty 24 hours per day, 7 days per week.

-The judge may render a decision immediately based on the information in the form.
+The judge may render a decision immediately based on the information on the form.

-Unless the judge orders otherwise, the application does not need to be sent to the persons concerned.
+If is not necessary to send the application to the persons named on the form unless the judge so orders.
 These persons may learn that an application was submitted only after the judge has rendered a decision.

-If the information in the form is insufficient to render a decision, the judge may:
+If the information on the form is insufficient to render a decision, the judge may:

-- ask that the application be sent to the persons concerned; or
+- ask that the application be sent to the persons named; or

-- call a hearing with the applicant or the persons concerned.
-This hearing can be held by videoconference or in the judge’s office instead of in a courtroom.
+- call a hearing with the person applying for an order or the persons named.
+This hearing can be held by videoconference or in the judge’s chambers instead of in a courtroom.
 The hearing is always held in camera; members of the public may not attend.

 The judge may order any person who possesses or has control of an intimate image to:

-- cease any sharing of the image (for example, by removing it from the Internet);
+- stop any sharing of the image (for example, by removing it from the Internet);

 - destroy the image (for example, by deleting all copies);